tomcatling/black-nb/README.md

 `nb-black` applies black to the code cells of Jupyter notebooks.
 It can be called with a list of files or directories and will search for all files ending with '.ipynb', excluding paths containing '.ipynb_checkpoints'.
 Additional exclusions can be added using one or more `-x` options, line length can be configured with `-l`.

+Non-code cells and cells with cell magic (anything starting with '%%') will be excluded.
+Line magic ('%') will be treated as a comment and restored after reformatting.

+Notebooks are modified inplace.

 ## Installation